Ansys

 Licenses are provided by CMC Microsystems.
 Canadian students and faculty can register at this page.

-Once you have an account, you must contact CMC and tell them you want to use the Ansys tools on Niagara, and give them your SciNet username.
+Once you have an account, you must contact CMC and tell them you want to use the Ansys tools on Trillium, and give them your SciNet username.

-You may also use a license server from the other GP clusters (beluga/narval, cedar or graham), since niagara doesn't have its own server.
+You may also use a license server from the other GP clusters (Rorqual, Narval, Fir, Nibi), since Trillium doesn't have its own server.
 More information can be found here:

 Programs available: